lifeparticle/Java-Algorithms-Implementation/Combinatorics.md

 ## 7.10 Number of ways

-### How many different ways you can give m elements to n^m people.
-You can give nm ways.
+### How many different ways you can give m elements to n people.
+You can give n^m ways.

 ### If there are ‘a’ ways to do one thing and ‘b’ ways to do another thing, then there are
 ‘a’  ‘b’ ways to do these two things in succession.